 All students participating in service-learning (except identified research projects) must complete and submit a CORI through the BSLCE.
-If you have not submitted a CORI through the BSLCE since spring of 2015 you will need to attend one of the two scheduled CORI sessions:
+If you have not submitted a CORI through the BSLCE since fall 2017 you will need to attend one of the two scheduled CORI sessions:

 - All CORIs are processed in the BSLCE in Morison Hall 101.